 Following a thorough assessment, a nursing diagnosis is formulated to specifically address the challenges associated with unstable blood glucose levels based on the nurse’s clinical judgement and understanding of the patient’s unique health condition.
 While nursing diagnoses serve as a framework for organizing care, their usefulness may vary in different clinical situations.
 In real-life clinical settings, it is important to note that the use of specific nursing diagnostic labels may not be as prominent or commonly utilized as other components of the care plan.
 It is ultimately the nurse’s clinical expertise and judgment that shape the care plan to meet the unique needs of each patient, prioritizing their health concerns and priorities.
 However, here are some example nursing diagnosis:

-• Risk for Unstable Blood Glucose related to inadequate adherence to therapeutic regimen
+- Risk for Unstable Blood Glucose as evidenced by inadequate adherence to therapeutic regimen

-• Risk for Unstable Blood Glucose related to decreased coping mechanisms.
+- Risk for Unstable Blood Glucose as evidenced by decreased coping mechanisms.

 Nursing Goals